denOldTimer/twotter-tutorial/README.md

 ## Advanced : Chapter 8 : Routing With Vue Router 4

-1. Documentation on [vue router 4]
+1. Documentation on [vue router 4] && [simple routing from scratch]
 2. install router via browser vue ui -> plugins -> add router {at the top of the page}
 3. Modified App.vue to work with the router to role it back just `ctrl +z`
-4. Router gards are the before and after events of a route
+4. Router guards are the before and after events of a route

 ---